 The American Revolution

-Much to the Gen. Sir Henry Clinton's frustration, the British were never able to take Charles Town by sea.
-Thus he committed to a land attack.
+Much to Gen. Sir Henry Clinton's frustration, the British were never able to take Charles Town by sea.
+Therefore he committed to a land attack.
 On April 1, 1780, leading a large contingent of British soldiers, Clinton set up camp near what today is Grove Street and began bringing his troops over at Gibbes’ Landing.
 In his journal, a Hessian jager (or sharpshooter), Capt.
 Johann Ewald, relates that they were posted at Grove Plantation, where he “did picket duty in one of the most beautiful pleasure gardens of the world.”

 Fifty years later, in his reminiscences of the Revolution, Gibbes' plantation was described by Alexander Garden, who was the grandson of the botanist for whom the gardenia is named, as well as the husband of Mary Anna Gibbes, John Gibbes’ niece.
 As Eberle notes, while Garden’s rather romantic account of the war can be somewhat discounted in terms of its accuracy in outlining historical details of the war, his description of Gibbes’ Grove Plantation is nevertheless of value.
 Orange Grove, he said, had been “improved not only with taste in the disposition of the grounds, but by the introduction of numberless exotics of the highest beauty.
 [John Gibbes] had, in addition, a green-house and pinery, in the best condition.”
 (Pinery refers to a hot house specifically for the purpose of growing pineapples.)

 The next day, according to Capt.
-Ewald, “The county around Gibbes’ house has been made a park and depot for the siege, and the greenhouse is a laboratory.”
+Ewald, “The country around Gibbes’ house has been made a park and depot for the siege, and the greenhouse is a laboratory.”
 His company was ordered to advance “through the wood in front of Gibbes’ house and through the swamp on the left bank of the Ashley River … The picket was posted in the wood close to Gibbes’ Negro houses.”
 Ewald later added that Gibbes’ property suffered significant damage as a result: “Major Moncrieff of the Engineers had all the wooden houses in the neighborhood torn down today.
 From the boards and beams of these he had his men make mantelets (bullet blockers) to be used in building the inner side of the batteries and redoubts and also the cheeks of the embrasures.”

 While all this was going on, John Gibbes had been out of town visiting his brother, Robert.
 When a British soldier named only as Maj.
 Sheridan arrived at Robert Gibbes’ home, Gibbes asked whether the city had fallen yet.
 Sheridan, not aware that he was speaking in front of The Grove’s owner, responded “I fear not, but we have made glorious havoc of the property in the vicinity … I yesterday witnessed the destruction of an elegant establishment belonging to a Rebel, who luckily for himself was absent.
 You would have been delighted to see how quickly the pine apples were shared among our men, and how rapidly his trees and ornamental shrubs were leveled with the dust.”